xiaolelelele/Namdm/README.md

 # Namdm

-Official implementation of the neural architecture search framework presented in:  **"Novel Neural Network Automation Design Method for Energy Saving and Carbon Emission Reducing of Petrochemical Production Processes"**
+Official implementation of the Namdm

 ## 🚀 Key Features